AdrianPricopie/ProjectTesting-With-Cypress-BDD-Page-object-model-frameworks/README.md

 [**Cucumber**](https://cucumber.io/) is a testing framework that supports Behavior-Driven Development (BDD).
 It allows you to write test cases in a human-readable format using the Gherkin syntax, which is easily understandable by both technical and non-technical stakeholders.

+**Designing a Page Object** in test automation involves creating a representation of a web page or component in your application, encapsulating its elements and behaviors.

+# Project structure

+The project structure for the automated testing project of EvoMag.ro website is organized as follows:

+### Project Structure Overview:

+- **cypress/**: This directory contains all the Cypress-specific files and folders.
+  - **fixtures/**: Contains static data used by tests, such as JSON files.
+  - **integration/**: Contains test files written in Cucumber's Gherkin syntax, such as `Wishlist.feature`.
+  - **plugins/**: Cypress plugins configuration, if any.
+  - **support/**: Contains test configuration and utility functions, including step definitions for Cucumber tests.
+  - **pageObjects/**: Contains Page Object Model (POM) classes, each representing a page or component of the EvoMag.ro website.
+For example, `LoginPage.js` represents the login page.
+- **node_modules/**: This directory contains all the Node.js modules installed via npm, including Cypress and any other dependencies.
+- **cypress.json**: Cypress configuration file, which may include settings such as base URL, viewport size, etc.
+- **package.json**: Node.js dependencies and scripts for managing the project.
+- **README.md**: Project documentation, including an overview, setup instructions, and other relevant information.

+This project structure is designed to promote modularity, maintainability, and scalability of the automated testing suite for the EvoMag.ro website.
+The use of the Page Object Model (POM) facilitates the abstraction of UI elements and interactions, while the integration with Cucumber enables Behavior-Driven Development (BDD) and enhances collaboration between technical and non-technical stakeholders.